 Sharing any beliefs with anyone is punishable under a variety of laws.
 These include:

 - Article 5 of the Religion Law, which states that: "Actions aimed at attracting believers of one confession to another (proselytism) are forbidden, as is other missionary activity";

-- Administrative Code Article 240 ("Violation of the Religion Law") Part 2, which bans "attracting believers of one confession to another (proselytism) and other missionary activity".
-Punishments are fines of between 50 and 100 times the minimum monthly salary, or administrative arrest for up to 15 days;
+- Administrative Code Article 240 ("Violation of the Religion Law") Part 2, which punishes "attracting believers of one confession to another (proselytism) and other missionary activity".
+Punishments are fines of between 50 and 100 times the minimum monthly salary, or being jailed for up to 15 days;

-- Administrative Code Article 241, which bans: "Teaching religious beliefs without specialised religious education and without permission from the central organ of a [registered] religious organisation, as well as teaching religious beliefs privately".
-Punishments range from fines of 5 to 10 times the minimum monthly salary, or administrative arrest for up to 15 days.
+- Administrative Code Article 241, which punishes: "Teaching religious beliefs without specialised religious education and without permission from the central organ of a [registered] religious organisation, as well as teaching religious beliefs privately".
+Punishments range from fines of 5 to 10 times the minimum monthly salary, or being jailed for up to 15 days.

 - and Criminal Code Article 216-2, which states that: "attracting attracting believers of one faith to another (proselytism) and other missionary activity, will, after the application of penalties under the Code of Administrative Offences for similar activities, be punished by a fine of between 50 and 100 times the minimum wage or up to six months' detention or up to three years in prison".
 This was one of the Articles used against devout Muslim Khayrullo Tursunov, extradited back to his native Uzbekistan from Kazakhstan in March 2013 against the express wishes of the UN Committee Against Torture, who was in June given a 16-year jail sentence for the alleged "extremist" exercise of freedom of religion or belief.